cls83cam/Plague-association-code/README.md

 This repository contains the Jupyter notebooks, input data and supporting Python code used to analyse the association between HLA, HFE and Blood group alleles and *Yersinia pestis* (plague) status in Early Medieval individuals.

-Please click the BINDER link to run the notebook in your browser
+Please click the BINDER link to run the notebook in your browser.
+NOTE: To view files created by the scripts, click the 'JupyterLab' button on the toolbar.
+This will take you to a new page that will have a file browser on the lefthand side.
+From here you will also be able to launch and run the other notebooks within the subfolders.

 **HLA**
 [![Binder](https://mybinder.org/badge_logo.svg)](